chrisoc19/workout/README.md

 LINK MISSING

+I choose to design a simple yet elegant site.
+The navigation bar is responsive having break points for smaller, medium and large screens.
+The navigation links disappear on screen width below 992 pixels and a burger menu icon appears top left.
+When the burger icon is clicked, it brings a side navigation bar across from the left.
+When a user first visits the site they are presented with a clean simple login form with a link to a sign up form if they do not have an account.
+Leaving out a navigation bar and rendering the logo center just above the forms gives an elegant look and great first-impression.

 This website is aimed at a few different types of users:

 1. Users who want to be able to store an online copy of their own Workout routines.